brilliant-mmcguire/brilliant-mmcguire.github.io/index.md

 ## For good makers & doers
 We provide you with the investment, support, expertise and networks that you need to launch and build a successful future for yourself and those you choose to serve.

-We are investing in you and in your team, developing your capability as leaders, makers and doers.
 Our measure of success is a self reliant and sustainable business that will deliver social value long into the future.
+You and your team are what matter in making this happen.
+So we are investing in you - developing your capability as leaders, makers and doers as well as the cash you need to get going.

 We are a bunch of practitioners with world class expertise that is there to support you.
 We help you in a hands-on and practical way and by providing expert advice and mentoring.
-This spans leadership and governance through pair-programming sessions with your software developers.
+This spans leadership and governance through to pair-programming sessions with your software developers.

 What we ask from you is that you strive to:
 - Make a positive difference in the world and become a shining example to others
 - Be brilliant at the work you practice
 - Run a commercially viable and sustainable business so that your brilliant work can continue for the long term

-To start with, you need an idea or project that needs support and investment to realise environmental/social impact that’s aligned with the UN’s SDGs.
+To start with, you need an idea or project that needs support and investment to realise environmental/social benefit that’s aligned with the UN’s SDGs.

 We welcome applications from individuals, charities, social enterprises, mission-led businesses and organisations.